quillforms/quillforms/react-docs/beforeGoingNext.md

 # beforeGoingNext

 When you pass your array of blocks in the `formObj` prop, you can define beforeGoingNext function in each block.
+This function will be called before going to next block and you can completely override the default behaviour instead of going to the next block by default.
+**Please note that this function won't be called if the block is the last block.
+You should use `onSubmit` instead in this case.
 ``` js
  <Form
         formId="1"